-or accounting ng valuation 2022 2023 Overview 417 600 Compensation in 2022 paid prorata temporis from April 21, 2022.
-542 840 The target variable compensation is set at 100% of the fixed portion of the compensation with, however, a possibility of reaching a maximum of 150% of the fixed portion of the compensation if the target quantitative or qualitative performance criteria are exceeded.
+or accounti allocated ng valuation and euros) Compensation elements 2022 2023 Overview Fixed compensation 417 600 Compensation in 2022 paid prorata temporis from April 21, 2022.
+Annual variable compensation 542 840 The target variable compensation is set at 100% of the fixed portion of the compensation with, however, a possibility of reaching a maximum of 150% of the fixed portion of the compensation if the target quantitative or qualitative performance criteria are exceeded.
 The quantitative criteria account for 60% of the target variable compensation and the qualitative criteria for 40%.
 Qualitative performance criteria relate to profitability and productivity, the value creation strategy and the corporate social responsibility policy.
 Fulfillment of quantitative performance criteria is determined in accordance with the grid presented below this table.
-N/A N/A Mr. Beñat Ortega is not entitled to any multi-year variable compensation.
-N/A N/A Mr. Beñat Ortega is not entitled to any exceptional compensation.
-N/A N/A No stock options were awarded in 2023.
-105 344 Mr. Beñat Ortega was entitled to 5,000 bonus shares in 2022, with three-year vesting period.
+Multi-year variable compensation N/A N/A Mr. Beñat Ortega is not entitled to any multi-year variable compensation.
+Exceptional compensation N/A N/A Mr. Beñat Ortega is not entitled to any exceptional compensation.
+Award of stock options N/A N/A No stock options were awarded in 2023.
+Award of performance shares 105 344 Mr. Beñat Ortega was entitled to 5,000 bonus shares in 2022, with three-year vesting period.
 Their value prorata temporis amounted 105 thousand euros in 2022 and 151 thousand euros in 2023.
 Mr. Beñat Ortega was entitled to 16,540 performance shares in 2023, with three-year vesting period.
 Their value prorata temporis amounted 193 thousand euros in 2023.
-N/A N/A The Chief Executive Officer does not receive Directors' compensation in his capacity as corporate officer in Group companies.
-4 6 Mr. Beñat Ortega is entitled to a company car. - - See section 4.2.2.4 of the 2023 Universal Registration Document N/A N/A Mr. Beñat Ortega is not entitled to non-compete compensation. or accounting (in thouse) 2022 417 542 N/A N/A N/A N/A N/A 105 N/A
+Compensation resulting from a Director's office N/A N/A The Chief Executive Officer does not receive Directors' compensation in his capacity as corporate officer in Group companies.
+Benefits in kind 4 6 Mr. Beñat Ortega is entitled to a company car.
+Severance pay - See section 4.2.2.4 of the 2023 Universal Registration Document Non-compete compensation N/A N/A Mr. Beñat Ortega is not entitled to non-compete compensation.
+Pension plan N/A N/A Mr. Beñat Ortega has no supplementary pension plan with the Group.